garylvov/learning_ROS-Gazebo_summer_2020/README.md

 Since I've compiled several old repos that I created that summer into this single repo,and deleted the old repos, the links to my source code in the presentations don't work anymore.

-I've intentionally left the old non-functioning links to preserve the "last edit was on" timestamp for the presentations.
+I've intentionally left the old non-functioning links to preserve the "last edit was on" timestamp on the presentations.